 The Toronto Arts and Business Award

-The 2018 Toronto Arts and Business Award will celebrate a local business that has made an important contribution to the arts in Toronto through innovative and transformative partnerships.
+About: The Toronto Arts Foundation Toronto Arts and Business Award celebrates businesses that make important contributions to the arts in Toronto through innovative and transformative partnerships.
+Two recipients are selected: the first to a business that is a longtime sponsor/partner of the arts, and the second to a business that is a sponsor/partner of the arts for the first time.
 Established in 2006, this award is presented in partnership with Toronto Arts Foundation, Business for the Arts and The Toronto Star.
-The Toronto Arts and Business Award is part of our Signature Awards, presented at the Mayor's Arts Lunch.
+There is no cash prize associated with this award.
+The Toronto Arts and Business Award is part of our Signature Awards, presented every year at the Mayor's Arts Lunch.

 Click here to see all of our awards.